 The small city of Adelebsen, Germany was once a special place for Jewish citizens.
-At the end of the 17th century they were invited to live there, in the year 1848 around 13 percent of the population were Jewish.
+At the end of the 17th century they were invited to live there, in the year 1848 around 13 percent of the population was Jewish.
 That’s why Adelebsen has been called ‘small Jerusalem‘ sometimes.

 The nearly 4000 square meters large graveyard which was officially used between 1733 and 1948 is located 500 meters outside of the city – at a quite steep hill.
 There are 229 graves and in 1929 – with the rise of fascism – gravestones have been defiled.